MW100 Support

 The analog output modules (120 series) are only directly controlled by EPICS if they are put into communication mode (“Comm.
 Input”).
 If a channel is put into the other mode (“Trans”), it is controlled by other MW100 channels, although the value can still be read by EPICS.

-The digital output modules (125 series) act as relays, and are typically used in one of two modes.
-One is direct control from EPICS ("Comm.
-Input"), and the other is for it to be controlled by a MW100 alarm ("Alarm").
+The digital output modules (125 series) act as relays and are typically used in one of two modes: direct control from EPICS (“Comm.
+Input”) or controlled by an MW100 alarm (“Alarm”).

-The EPICS driver for the MW100 needs to be loaded using the command mw100Init.
+The EPICS driver for the MW100 is loaded using the mw100Init command:

-Included with the module is the source code for mw100_probe utility, that will be built alongside the module.
-This program will generate automatically a substitutions file auto_mw100.substitutions and an autosave file auto_mw100.req.
-The substitutions file that can be loaded at boot time or flattened by msi into a database file.
+Included with the module is the mw100_probe utility, built alongside the module.
+This program queries a connected MW100 and automatically generates a substitutions file (auto_mw100.substitutions) and an autosave request file (auto_mw100.req).
+The substitutions file can be loaded at boot time or flattened by msi into a database file.

-To use it, one needs values for: the IP address of the instrument; the desired IOC PV prefix, P; the desired IOC PV name, DAU; and the handle that will be given to the driver for this instrument, HANDLE.
-The help can be seen by running mw100_probe with no arguments.
+To use it, the following values are needed: the IP address of the instrument; the desired IOC PV prefix (P); the desired IOC PV name (DAU); and the handle that will be given to the driver for this instrument (HANDLE).
+Run mw100_probe with no arguments to see usage help.

-The resultant substitutions file will have entries for all the hardware channels, as well as all the constant channels and 60 (out of 300) of both the calculation and communication channels.
-In the future, an option will be added to changing the number of communication and calculation channels included.
+The generated substitutions file will have entries for all hardware channels, all constant channels, and 60 (out of 300) of both the calculation and communication channels.

 Database Loading

-The simplest way to load databases associated with a populated MW100 is by using the autogenerated substitutions file from mw100_probe.
+The simplest way to load databases for a populated MW100 is by using the autogenerated substitutions file from mw100_probe.

-This substitutions file references the database files using a relative path off of the YOKOGAWA_DAS variable, which needs to be set to the top of this module's installed directory.
-The synApps distribution does this automatically, but it can be done by hand by adding to the startup script (such as st.cmd) before loading the substitutions file a line like this:
+The substitutions file references database files using a relative path based on the YOKOGAWA_DAS environment variable, which must be set to the top of this module’s installed directory.
+The synApps distribution sets this automatically, but it can be set manually in the startup script before loading the substitutions file:

 epicsEnvSet("YOKOGAWA_DAS", "/my/path/to/YOKOGAWA_DAS")

-To load the substitutions file, in the startup script, use
+To load the substitutions file in the startup script:

 dbLoadTemplate("auto_mw100.substitutions")